 Free WiFi throughout, lobby with newspapers for guests to nab.
-In rooms: flatscreen TV with Foxtel satellite channels and Apple TV, DVD and CD players, radio, iPod dock, minibar (or fridge in upper-tier rooms), tableware, Biology bath products.
+In rooms: flatscreen TV with Foxtel satellite channels and Apple TV, DVD and CD players, radio, minibar (or fridge in upper-tier rooms), tableware, Biology bath products.
 One-bedroom Suites come with a microwave and bar fridge; Terrace and Penthouse suites offer dining areas and terraces.

 For a separate lounge aim for a One-bedroom Suite – ideal for leisure trips or travelling with kids.
 To lord it over the CBD, we love the fifth-floor Terrace Suites and Penthouse, which feature city-view terraces.
 One of the Terrace Suites (OMG3) sports a punch bag and boxing gloves; the Penthouse stars a Pinball machine and outdoor Jacuzzi.